 Group H: Spain, Cape Verde, Saudi Arabia, Uruguay

-Winner: Spain Runner-up: Uruguay Out: Saudi Arabia, Cape Verde
+Out: Saudi Arabia, Cape Verde

 Group I: France, Senegal, Iraq, Norway

-Winner: France Runner-up: Senegal Third (advances): Norway Out: Iraq
+Third (advances): Norway

 France have the most talented squad in the tournament.
 MbappĂ©, Griezmann, TchouamĂ©ni, Saliba, DembĂ©lĂ© â the depth is obscene.
 Senegal are the strongest West African team in the competition and have the tactical discipline to finish second.
 Norway have Haaland and Ădegaard, which is enough quality to beat Iraq and potentially steal points from Senegal, but not enough depth to sustain a challenge over three matches.
 Iraq return after 40 years and will compete without the squad depth to survive.